Trans-Code/organizer-manual/environment/README.md

 # Environment

-The goal of Django Girls is not only to teach people about programming, but to __do it in a friendly and positive environment.__
+The goal of Trans*Code is not only to teach people about programming, but to __do it in a safe, positive, and trans centered environment.__

-Django Girls events are inclusive, friendly and safe environments.
-Girls, women, ladies, gals and even men are allowed in.
-More than semantics we’re interested in a mindset.

-## Positive atmosphere

-Django Girls events are welcoming for everyone.
-We want to spend a great day surrounded by fantastic people and have lots of fun together.
-We're not very serious people.

-Do selfies or Friday Hugs.
-Let people know that they're doing a great job and are awesome.
-Make friends.
+Trans*Code events are inclusive, friendly and safe environments.
+Everyone is welcomed, just as they are with no judgements based on sex, sexuality, gender, or gender identity and expression.

 ## Code of Conduct

-Each event has to follow and enforce our [Code of Conduct](https://djangogirls.org/pages/coc/).
+Each event has to follow and enforce our [Code of Conduct](http://trans.tech/code-of-conduct/).
 The CoC is a set of rules that aim to provide inclusive environment for people of different genders, colors, religion or else.

 Unacceptable behavior from any community member, including sponsors and those with decision-making authority, should not be tolerated.